 That study looked at the 2,862 actively managed mutual funds that performed the best in 2010.
 Guess how many of them also did well in 2011?
 Go ahead, guess.

 One more time: Nobody knows what the markets are going to do.

 One more time: Nobody can consistently time the market.

 OK, so that explains why timing the market isn’t a good idea, but what about that whole “yesterday” thing?
 Why yesterday, and not today?
 Or tomorrow?
 Or next year, when you think you might — you know you will — get a raise and have a little more money to invest?

-This is where two important factors come into play: First, the historical performance of the stock market over the past century or so.
+This is where you should consider two important factors: first, the historical performance of the stock market over the past century or so.
 And second, the mathemagic of compound returns.

 How the stock market has behaved historically